ScrimpyCat/radare2/README.md

 There's currently no intention to try merge this into upstream, as there's no real use case for it other than the toy architecture used in the game.

-I currently have idea of adding support to the game so you can remotely connect your radare2 instance to it, and use that as a replacement debugger instead of the in-game debugger.
+I'm currently thinking of adding support to the game so you can remotely connect your radare2 instance to it, and use that as a replacement debugger instead of the in-game debugger.
 I need to investigate what would be required for this to work however.

 ```